Showing posts with label China. Show all posts

 We were home by 11:30 A.M.

-I ate a hot dog and salsa with chips for lunch, turned on the TV then went to sleep.
+I ate a hot dog and salsa with chips for lunch, turned on the TV, and slept.

-Lora called at 2 P.M.
-She wanted to know if I wanted to go with her to pick up Meadow, but I said no I was too tired.
+Lora called at 2 P.M. to ask if I wanted to go with her to pick up Meadow, but I said no because I was too tired.

-She said that she had met with the Board of Education about Meadow, they had words and she left crying.
+She said she had met with the Board of Education about Meadow; they had words, and she left crying.

 That night for supper I made chicken stir-fry.